MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/registry-values-for-debugging-kmdf-drivers.md

 The following registry values can exist under a driver's **Parameters\\Wdf** subkey.
 For a KMDF driver, this subkey is located in **HKEY\_LOCAL\_MACHINE\\System\\CurrentControlSet\\Services**, under the driver's service name.
 For a UMDF driver, this subkey is located in **HKLM\\SOFTWARE\\Microsoft\\Windows NT\\CurrentVersion\\WUDF\\Services**, under the driver's service name.
 The subkey for the driver always uses the driver's service name, even if the driver binary's file name differs from the service name.

 <a href="" id="verifieron-----------------reg-dword-"></a>**VerifierOn** (**REG\_DWORD**)
 Set to a nonzero value to enable [KMDF Verifier](using-kmdf-verifier.md), which extensively validates a driver's state and function parameters.
 You should set **VerifierOn** and **DbgBreakOnError** when you are developing your driver.
-Use the [AddService directive](../install/inf-addservice-directive.md) and the [AddReg directive](../install/inf-addreg-directive.md) to set these in the Services section of the INF file, for example:
+Use the [AddService directive](../install/inf-addservice-directive.md) and the [AddReg directive](../install/inf-addreg-directive.md) to set these values in the Services section of the INF file, for example:

 ```
 [xxx_Inst.NT.Services]